Do you have an active lifestyle? The exercise needs of these ten active breeds would keep any owner in shape.

 These breeds will not only be able to keep up with your active lifestyle but can help encourage you to get your butt out the door and get moving

 10 Active Dog Breeds for Active Lifestyles

 American Staffordshire Terrier

-Courageous and strong, the Am Staff‘s athletic build and intelligence make him ideally suited to many dog sports such as obedience, agility, tracking and conformation.
-The conditioning required for these different sports would make the Am Staff a great workout partner.
-This people-oriented dog thrives when he is made part of the family and given a job to do.
+Courageous and strong, the Am Staff‘s athletic build and intelligence make them ideally suited to many dog sports such as Obedience, Agility, Tracking, and Conformation.
+The conditioning required for these different sports would make the American Staffordshire a great workout partner.
+This people-oriented dog thrives when they are made part of the family and given a job to do.

-The high-drive Border Collie would help keep any owner fit – its energetic nature requires more exercise than just a walk around the block or playing in the yard.
-If owners don’t have cows or sheep available for herding practice, running would be a great activity to tire out the BC.
+The high-drive Border Collie would help keep any owner fit – their energetic nature requires more exercise than just a walk around the block or playing in the yard.
+If owners don’t have cows or sheep available for herding practice, running would be a great activity to tire out the Border Collie.

 The Dalmatian has a working heritage as a “coach dog,” in which it ran alongside horse-drawn carriages for miles.
 Today, many Dalmatians take part in an activity called a “road trial” that mimics this historic usage.
 It requires Dals to run alongside a horse in a staged situation, a perfect environment for this high-energy breed.
 The breed’s endurance makes it a great running companion.

 The Doberman Pinscher is a muscular dog that possesses endurance and speed.
-The properly bred and trained Doberman has proved itself to be a friend and guardian, and his intelligence and ability to absorb and retain training have brought him into demand as a police and war dog.
-Energetic, obedient and loyal, the Doberman enjoys exercising and spending time with its owner.
+The properly bred and trained Doberman has proved itself to be a friend and guardian, and their intelligence and ability to absorb and retain training have brought them into demand as a police and war dogs.
+Energetic, obedient, and loyal, the Doberman enjoys exercising and spending time with its owner.